isabella232/offer-decisioning.en/help/offer-library/using/creating-tags.md

     ![](assets/tags_create.png)

 1. Once the tag is created, it displays in the list.
-You can select it to display its properties and edit or supppress it.
+You can select it to display its properties and edit or suppress it.

     ![](assets/tags_created.png)